-Commonant Assesment Objectives Total for all Assessment Objections Component Aoı Ao2 Ao 3 Ao4 Total for all Assesment Objectives Component 1: Personal Invistigation 15% 15% 15% 15% 60% Component 2: Externally Set Assignment 10% 10% 10% 10% 40% Total for this qualification 25% 25% 25% 25% 100%
+Component Assesment Objectives Total for all Assesment Component Aoı Ao2 Ao3 Objectives Component 1: Personal Invistigation 15% 15% 15% 15% 60% Component 2: Externally Set Assignment 10% 10% 10% 10% 40% Total for this qualification 25% 25% 25% 25% 100%

-Stude nts must % in GCE Aoı Develop ideas through sustained and focused investigation informed by contextual and other sources, demonstrating analytical and critical understanding.
+Stude nts must % in GCE A 01 Develop ideas through sustained and focused investigation informed by contextual and other sources, demonstrating analytical and critical understanding.
 25 A02 Explore and select appropriate resources, media, materials, techniques and process, reviewing and refining ideas as work develops.
-25 Ao 3 Record ideas, observations and insights relevant to intentions, reflecting critically on work and progress.
-25 A04 Present a personal and meaningful response that realises intentions and, where appropriate, makes connections between visual and other elements.
+25 Ao3 Record ideas, observations and insights relevant to intentions, reflecting critically on work and progress.
+25 Ao4 Present a personal and meaningful response that realises intentions and, where appropriate, makes connections between visual and other elements.
 25 Total 100